-Javier, age 54 Hispanic, began counseling sessions because believed someone was planning to kill him and that something bad would happen to him.
+Javier, age 54 Hispanic, began counseling sessions because he believed someone was planning to kill him and that something bad would happen to him.
 As these feelings grew stronger, Javier became more and more inhibited from doing things that required leaving his house.
 Finally, his paranoia became so strong that his wife, Dora (door’-ah) couldn’t even get him to go to work.
 Javier and Dora were born in Mexico and lived there until three years ago.
 They speak no English and are socially isolated from their neighborhood, a low-income, middle-age white neighborhood.

 Although Javier was originally able to find work as a janitor, his job is at stake due to his paranoia.
 Dora knows that if Javier doesn’t keep the janitor job, he will likely not find another job because he cannot speak English.
-Dora herself cannot find a job because stays home to take care of Rosa (rose-ah), their 13-year-old daughter and the last of their 10 children.
+Dora herself cannot find a job because she stays home to take care of Rosa (rose-ah), their 13-year-old daughter and the last of their 10 children.
 Javier’s therapist, who was white, made little progress with Javier because Javier did not trust anyone who was not Hispanic.

 Even with just the basic information given above, it is obvious that Javier is suffering from acculturative stress.
 What factors do you see contributing to Javier’s acculturative stress?
 Clearly, one factor is the nature of the subculture.
 The neighborhood in which Javier, Dora, and Rosa live is a primarily English-speaking neighborhood.
 For this reason, Javier’s neighbors tend to avoid him, which makes him feel he is in a prejudiced and discriminatory environment.
 This prejudiced and discriminatory environment in Javier’s subculture is also tied to the next contributing factor.

 That contributing factor is the characteristics of the adapting group, or neighborhood.
 By that I mean, the neighborhood is low-income, middle-aged and white.
 Thus, these characteristics create no social support system for Javier, as he shares few of these characteristics.
 Finally, the last factor contributing to Javier’s acculturative stress are the characteristics of the acculturating individual, Javier himself.
 Javier refuses to learn English.
-This refusal to learn English continues keeping him isolated from his neighborhood and potential sources of support.
+This refusal to learn English continues to keep him isolated from his neighborhood and potential sources of support.

 The therapist found encouraging Javier to vent his frustration during their sessions to be beneficial.
 This in combination with Rational Emotive Therapy (RET) became an effective tool in Javier’s enrollment in free language courses.
 RET was used to point out to Javier that it is irrational to expect to live a stress-free life when you refuse to learn to speak the language.

-Do you have a culturally different client like Javier that seems to be experiencing acculturative stress?
+Do you have a culturally different client like Javier who seems to be experiencing acculturative stress?
 Would Rational Emotive Therapy be beneficial for your client?
 What ethical implications might this have on you?
 The ACA Code of Ethics states, “Counselors respect diversity and must not discriminate against clients because of age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital status, or socioeconomic status.”

 On this track we have discussed acculturative stress, as well as compared acculturative stress to “Culture Shock.”